svenarnold/SSLMonitor/README.md

 - Manage a list of servers that provide SSL sockets
 - Fetch certificates from this servers and display their period of validity
+- Notify user when certificates are about to expire

 ## Installation and Usage Instructions